youngtboy/C2FNet/README.md

-The Great Way to Simplicity ！！！
+## The Greatest Truths are The Simplest ！！！

+Code will be released ！！！

 ## Effective Cross-Modality and Cross-Level Feature Fusion For RGB-D Salient Obejct Detection (C<sup>2</sup>FNet)
 ![](./assets/Metric1.png)
 ![](./assets/Metric2.png)